Numerical study of GCR proton transport: Results

 \subsection{Perpendicular transport}

-On fig. \ref{fig:Drr} the dependences of the diffusion coefficient in the plane perpendicular to the direction of the constant magnetic field are shown, which are fixed to 2: $D_{rr} = \frac{Dxx+Dyy}{2}$.
-The normalization by 2 is needed in order for $D_{rr}$ to reflect the displacement projection onto some vector (in the XY plane), which, in turn, is necessary for the correct comparison of $Dzz$ and $Drr$ values.
+On fig. \ref{fig:Drr} the dependencies of the diffusion coefficient in the plane perpendicular to the direction of the constant magnetic field are shown, represented by $D_{rr} = \frac{Dxx+Dyy}{2}$.
+Division by 2 is needed for $D_{rr}$ to reflect the displacement projection onto some vector (in the XY plane), which, in turn, is necessary for the correct comparison of $Dzz$ and $Drr$ values.

 It can be seen that the behavior of $D_{rr}$ is even more complicated than that of $Dzz$.
-For low and high energies, this is a constant (except for the case of $B_{reg} = 0$), and only in a rather narrow energy range is there some increase, the larger, the smaller the ratio $B_{reg}/b_{turb}$.
+For low and high energies it is constant (except for the $\xi = 0$ case), and only in a rather narrow energy range is there some increase.
+The smaller $\xi$, the larger value of $D_{rr}$ increase.
 The explanation of this phenomenon requires further research.